Democrats to investigate Ivanka Trump's private email use for work

-WASHINGTON (Reuters) - A Congressional committee will investigate Ivanka Trump, U.S. President Donald Trump’s daughter and a White House adviser, following reports that she repeatedly used a personal email account for government work, a House Democrat said on Tuesday.
+WASHINGTON (Reuters) - A Congressional committee will investigate Ivanka Trump, U.S. President Donald Trump’s daughter and a White House adviser, following reports she repeatedly used a personal email account for government work, a House Democrat said on Tuesday.

-A White House review of Ivanka Trump’s email found that she used her personal account up to 100 times last year to contact other Trump administration officials, the Washington Post reported on Monday, citing people familiar with the review.
+A White House review of Ivanka Trump’s email found she used her personal account up to 100 times last year to contact other Trump administration officials, the Washington Post reported on Monday, citing people familiar with the review.

 Use of a personal account for government business potentially violates a law requiring preservation of all presidential records.